Join the Fashion Revolution

 4. Host an event

 Whether you bring together a handful of friends, or organize a large event on your campus or in your community, hosting an event is a fun way to spread the word about Fair Trade apparel.
 Organize a clothing swap or tie-dye Fair Trade t-shirts.
 Host a Fair Trade Fashion Show – we’ve got an event guide to get you started.
-Host a book club meeting – we recommend Where Am I Wearing – or film screening – The True Cost is a great option.
+Host a book club meeting or film screening – we recommend Where Am I Wearing or The True Cost.